mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/cli/index.md

 ##### Pod Replace
 Replace should be used **only** when the current instance of the pod should be completely destroyed.
 All persistent data (read: volumes) of the pod will be destroyed.
 Replace should be used when a DC/OS agent is being removed, is permanently down, or pod placement constraints need to be updated.
-Destroys a given pod and moves it to a new agent
+Destroys a given pod and moves it to a new agent:

 ```shell
 $ dcos kubernetes manager pod replace <pod>